 So with the bad stuff out of the way, I will move onto the things that Feral had going for it.
 The monsters are exceptionally cool.
 With effects this good, it's a tragedy the rest of the film didn't pull its sock up.
 I thought the special effects deserved top marks.
 The gore and carnage were exceptional when they did make an appearance.
 In fact, I would go as far as to say that this aspect of the movie outshone the film.

-The production company responsible is Alternate Ending Films and having previously seen the film Altitude, it easy to come to the conclusion they like mediocre film.
+The production company responsible is Alternate Ending Films and having previously seen the film Altitude, it is easy to come to the conclusion they like mediocre films.

 I give Feral— 2 spectacular monsters out of 5.